EwhaGlab/neuro_explorer/README.md

 ### 4. Download pre-trained models

 The pre-trained models are available at [*this link*](https://drive.google.com/drive/folders/1mXkKHI6-BrAemQjoGyCWZyQMnNZOVVh9?usp=sharing).
-Download them and place them under `~/catkin_ws/src/neuro_explorer/nn_models/`.
-While the pre-trained models are sufficient to explore a large space, you have 2nd option to re-train the model.
-Refer to [neuro_explorer_train](https://github.com/han-kyung-min/neuro_explorer_train.git) for the re-trainning procedure.
+Download them and place them in `~/catkin_ws/src/neuro_explorer/nn_models/`.
+While the pre-trained models are sufficient to explore a large space such as WGx3, you have the option to retrain the model.
+For the retraining procedure, refer to [neuro_explorer_train](https://github.com/han-kyung-min/neuro_explorer_train.git).

 ## Exploring WGx3 world

 1. Open up three terminals followed by the command below on the each terminal window.
-2. Run `source ~/catkin_ws/install/setup.bash` for the each window
+2. In each terminal, run the command: `source ~/catkin_ws/install/setup.bash`.
-3. Run the commands below on the each window.
+3. Run the commands below in each terminal window.
 ```
 conda activate neuro_ae; roslaunch neuro_explorer WGx3.launch
 roslaunch neuro_explorer explorer_bench.launch